Defining Indoctrination

 Indoctrination and Religion

-My example above doesn't work so well for religion because of one important difference - there is scientific evidence documenting the dangers of exploiting our natural environment; there is no evidence whatsoever to support the existence of supernatural beings.
+My example above doesn't work so well for religion because of at least one important difference - there is scientific evidence documenting the dangers of exploiting our natural environment; there is no evidence whatsoever to support the existence of supernatural beings.
 Thus, Susan could go through a well-reasoned, soundly researched, and critical analysis of environmentalism and still ended up valuing it.
-No believer can undertake a similar journey and reach a similar conclusion because there is no evidence supporting the supernatural.
+It would be much more difficult for a believer to undertake a similar journey and reach a similar conclusion because there is no evidence supporting the existence of gods.

 This is where indoctrination comes in.
 For religious belief to survive, its teaching must involve the second component of indoctrination.
-The believer must not seriously question the basis of the beliefs.
-In fact, the manner in which the belief system is taught must attempt to reinforce the believer against questions, criticism, skepticism, and reason itself.
+The believer must not seriously question the basis of the beliefs or rely on the distorted reasoning found in apologetics to fool himself or herself into thinking that the questions have been answered.
+In fact, the manner in which the belief system is taught must attempt to protect the believer against questions, criticism, skepticism, and reason itself.
 That is, the believer must be taught to accept the belief system uncritically.
 Without uncritical acceptance, the system unravels as the evidence against it is overwhelming and the evidence for it is nonexistent.

-Believers grow up in 2005 surrounded by the benefits of science and technology.
-In school, they learn about the scientific method and most gain at least some understanding of how science works (okay, maybe this is becoming less true recently).
+Believers grow up today surrounded by the benefits of science and technology.
+In school, they learn about the scientific method, and most gain at least some understanding of how science works (maybe this is becoming less true recently).
 Many gain some exposure to critical thinking.
 However, they have been prepared through indoctrination to believe that there is one part of their lives that should never be subjected to any sort of critical analysis...religion.